mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

 ```
     select  c.name as Customers from Customers c left outer join Orders o on c.id=o.customerId where  o.id is null
 ```

+## SQL - Group by vs where
+1. GROUP BY clause is executed after the WHERE clause is executed

 ## Show all Users that do not have addresses (user and address table)
 ```SQL